Select Edge Loops

 As with edge loops, you can also select edge rings based on current selection, using either.

-In Vertex select mode, you can use the same hotkeys when clicking on the edges (not on the vertices), but this will directly select the corresponding face loop…
+In Vertex select mode, you can use the same shortcuts when clicking on the edges (not on the vertices), but this will directly select the corresponding face loop…

 In Fig. A selected edge loop, and a selected edge ring. the same edge was clicked on, but two different „groups of edges“ were selected, based on the different tools.
 One is based on edges during computation and the other is based on faces.